basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 ⭐ If this resonates, star the repos & drop issues/questions.

-And who knows, maybe one day I'll even find the time to play 'The Last of Us'.
+And who knows, maybe I'll even find the time to play 'The Last of Us'.